weiserlab/ambuj/index.md

 Over the past decade; my research interests has centered around **wireless**, **networking**, and **embedded systems**, and their intersection with other domains.
 In my research, I combine elements from electronics, communications, and computer science.
 We are not into "bean-counting", we work on meaningful problems with complex engineering component.

-Often, my research involves collaborations with industrial and domain experts.
-A number of our projects are done in collaboration with leading companies and are funded by them.
+Often, the research projects involves collaborations with industrial and domain experts.
+A number of our projects are done in collaboration with leading companies in the area.

 ## Recent News
 * [Q2 2022] Organisational role and committee member for various scientific events: Jury member 2022 ABB Research Award, ACM MobiCom 2023 (Web chair), IEEE Infocom 2023 (TPC member), IEEE Infocom 2022 (Session chair), CPS-IoTBench 2022 (Session chair), ACM LP-IoT 2022 (with Mobicom)(TPC Member), [Perfail 2023 (TPC Member)](https://perfail-workshop.github.io/2023/)